beacon-biosignals/StableHashTraits.jl/README.md

    metadata::Dict{Symbol, Any}
 end
 # ignore `metadata`, `data` will be hashed using fallbacks for `AbstractArray` type
-StableHashTraits.transformer(::Type{<:MyType}) = PreserveStructure(x -> x.data)
+StableHashTraits.transformer(::Type{<:MyType}) = PreservesTypes(x -> x.data)
 a = MyType(read("myfile.txt"), Dict{Symbol, Any}(:read => Dates.now()))
 b = MyType(read("myfile.txt"), Dict{Symbol, Any}(:read => Dates.now()))
 stable_hash(a; version=3) == stable_hash(b; version=3) # true
 ```

-The `transformer` method is used to provide function that transforms any object before
+The `transformer` method should return a function that transforms the object, before a hash
-computing a hash (`PreserveStructure` is an optional optimization you can read about below).
+is computed; it should accept the object to transform and an optional context that can be
+used to specialize dispatch on that context (see below); this argument can be safely ignored
+for simple use cases.
+(The `PreservesType` wrapper shown above is an optional modifier of
+the function that can be used to further optimize performance of your transformer in some
+cases, see below).

 Useres can define a method of `transformer` to customize how an object is hashed.
 Once
-transformed objects are generally hashed according to
+transformed, objects are hashed based on their
 [`StructTypes`](https://github.com/JuliaData/StructTypes.jl) traits.

 StableHashTraits aims to guarantee a stable hash so long as you only upgrade to non-breaking versions (e.g. `StableHashTraits = "1"` in `[compat]` of `Project.toml`); any changes in an object's hash in this case would be considered a bug.